vgutta/NCI-DOE-Collab-Pilot1-Single-Drug-Response-Predictor/Pilot1/P1B3/README.md

 3. When prompted, enter your MoDaC credentials.

 ### Running the baseline implementation
 ```
 python p1b3_baseline_keras2.py
 ```
+This script does the following:
+* Reads the model configuration parameters from [p1b3_default_model.txt](p1b3_default_model.txt).
+* Downloads the training data and splits it to training/validation sets.
+* Creates and trains the Keras model.
+* Saves the best-trained model based on the validation accuracy.

 ### Variations of the problem and command line examples
 This benchmark can be run with additional or alternative molecular and drug feature sets.
 Various network architectural and training related hyperparameters can also be set at the command line.
 Here are some examples.